-- Take an alternate route if yours is blocked or unsafe. - Assemble on the Field in your designated location.
-Maintain some separation from other classes. - Call the roll Completely fill out the Absent Student Form & Injury and Missing Persons Report and submit to the Student Managers (Assistant Principals).
+- Take an alternate route if yours is blocked or unsafe. - Assemble on the Field or quad in your designated location.
+Maintain some separation from other classes. - Call the roll Completely fill out the Absent Student Form & Injury and Missing Persons Report and submit to the Student Managers.
 Don't forget to include any Instructional Assistants and Foster Grandparents if applicable. - Check the students again for injuries.
-Get the injured to the First Aid Station by informing the Student Managers/Supervision Team Members.
-The First Aid Station is located in the Early Learning Center. - Have students relax.
+Get the injured to the First Aid Station by informing the Student Managers/Supervision Team Members. - Have students relax.
 Keep them together, no wandering around.
 Periodically call roll. - If a real disaster should occur while students are not in class, such as nutrition or lunch, students are to report to the Field and assemble with their first period class (grades 6-12).

 ALL PERSONNEL WITHOUT A SPECIFIC DUTY OR CLASS ARE TO IMMEDIATELY REPORT TO THE INCIDENT COMMAND CENTER FOR INSTRUCTIONS ii.
-Response Team Commanders / Teams
+Response Team Commanders / Teams/Locations for all schools (see attachment B)